August 1400 imperial election

-Rupert I, who won the election.

-The imperial election of 21 August 1400 was an imperial election held to select the emperor of the Holy Roman Empire.
-It took place in Rhens.
+The imperial election of 21 August 1400 was an imperial election held to select the King of the Holy Roman Empire.
+It took place in Rhens, Electorate of Trier.

 Background

-Wenceslaus IV, king of Bohemia, had been elected Holy Roman Emperor in the Imperial election of 1376.
+Wenceslaus IV, King of Bohemia, had been elected King of the Romans in the Imperial election of 1376.

-On 20 September 1378 the cardinals elected Antipope Clement VII pope in opposition to Pope Urban VI, whom they had come to distrust.
+On 20 September 1378 the French cardinals elected Avignonian Antipope Clement VII in opposition to Roman Pope Urban VI, whom they had come to distrust.
 The existence of two popes in opposition to one another, called the Western Schism, led to escalating international crises as the kings of Europe were forced to choose sides.
 On 29 November Wenceslaus's father Charles IV, Holy Roman Emperor died, and Wenceslaus acceded to the throne.
 Civil unrest in Bohemia prevented Wenceslaus from effectively administering the empire; he declined even to have a coronation ceremony as Holy Roman Emperor.

 Because of Wenceslaus's weak rule and his failure to stamp out civil unrest or resolve the Western Schism, three of the prince-electors of the empire convened to remove him at the Imperial election of 22 May 1400.
 However, the remaining electors, including Wenceslaus himself, did not accept the results of the election, and their candidate, Frederick I, Duke of Brunswick-Lüneburg, was murdered on 5 June.

 Now four electors convened to depose Wenceslaus.
 They were: